A surprising marriage of seafood and pizza dough

 At our way small gathering, the grilled scallop pizza may be the best pizza I have ever tasted.
 Everything I like is on it and some of the ingredients, including the focal point scallops, have history as aphrodisiacs.

 When I posted this photo on social media the next day, everyone went gaga over how decadent it looked–and it tasted exactly the same way…a combination of flavors that are memorable and work well when melded together as a simple, yet extraordinary pizza.

 Some interesting history and nutrition of scallops

-Scallops and their shells have history as a symbol of good luck and the bivalve shell as a symbol of femininity.
-They were sold to visitors for good healthy when visiting the tomb of St. Jacob in Santiago de Compostela, a popular place even today.
+Scallops and their shells have a history as a symbol of good luck and as a symbol of femininity.
+They were sold to visitors for good health when visiting the tomb of St. Jacob in Santiago de Compostela, a popular place even today.

 We drank Shannon Ridge Sauvignon Blanc which complemented the fresh saltiness of the scallops.
 The Shannon Ridge High Elevation Chardonnay or a crisp Italian wine would work well, too.

 Savor this pizza and keep the recipe around to impress and amaze friends….even explain how sexy this pizza is and how it may help to make the night a bit more interesting.
 Or keep it in your back pocket for a last-minute romantic dinner for two.

 - Olive oil